gittest2121/learnjava/Explain.md

 ## Good Explanations on various topics found on Internet
 What are bitwise operators?
-What are its practical applications? https://stackoverflow.com/a/276771
+What are its practical applications?<br>
+https://stackoverflow.com/a/276771

 What are bitwise shift (bit-shift) operators and how do they work?<br>